 Learn a few tips and ideas on how to care for plants while on vacation, so you can relax and enjoy your trip.

-It’s Tuesdays in the Garden, and this month we are talking about summer gardening.
+It's Tuesdays in the Garden, and we are talking about summer gardening.
 Most people like to travel at least some time during the growing season if not several times.
 Often where I live we get at least some rain, but there is no guarantee.
 So what do you do to care for plants while on vacation?

 5 Helpful Tips on How to Care for Plants While on Vacation